Table of Contents

 4. How do you get the right keywords in a resume?

 As we mentioned above, employers often use ATS to scan your resume, looking for the right keywords.
 To make sure your resume can hold up to such a scan, review the job description for important phrases such as “strong organizational and operational skills,” or “compassionate care,” and feature skills and experiences that address these needs in your resume (e.g., providing a work history example where you provided compassionate care).
-See this keywords article for more tips on how to use them.
+See this resume keywords article for more tips on how to use them.

 5. How should you use action-based verbs in your resume?

-Describing your experiences and actions with active, energetic verbs like “managed,” “led” or “oversaw” makes a better impression than using passing language like “was tasked with,” For example, “was responsible for customized treatment procedures” has less impact than writing “Implemented customized treatment procedures.”
+Describing your experiences and actions with energetic action verbs like “managed,” “led” or “oversaw” makes a better impression than using passing language like “was tasked with,” For example, “was responsible for customized treatment procedures” has less impact than writing “Implemented customized treatment procedures.”